-The secret paths and stairs of Berkeley are great fun to explore, whether you’re a new mom wandering by foot to soothe an infant strapped to her chest or a four-year-old that wants to count steps at the top of her lungs.
-John Hinkel park in North Berkeley has been newly remodeled with a nature-based playground immersed in a bevvy of pathways and stairs to explore.
+The secret paths and stairs of Berkeley are great fun to explore, whether you’re a new mom wandering by foot to soothe an infant strapped to her chest or a four-year-old who wants to count steps at the top of her lungs.
+John Hinkel Park in North Berkeley is a lovely nature-based playground immersed in a bevy of pathways and stairs to explore.

 John Hinkel Park Features